 - Fordite type 2 is quite rare, as it usually includes metallic or opaque colors that were popular for only short periods of time.

-- Fordite type 3 is usually a striped type of fordite, but it can also include orbital patterns which can make it look a bit like a tie-dye design.
+- Fordite type 3 is usually a striped type of fordite, but it can also include orbital patterns, making it look a bit like a tie-dye design.

 All hail fordite, the industrial gemstone of our times!